Schengen: Controversial EU free movement deal explained

 - From the section Europe

-The migrant crisis is putting pressure on the Schengen Agreement, which abolished the EU's internal borders, enabling passport-free movement across most of the bloc.
+The Schengen Agreement abolished the EU's internal borders, enabling passport-free movement across most of the bloc.

 Only six of the 28 EU member states are outside the Schengen zone - Bulgaria, Croatia, Cyprus, Ireland, Romania and the UK.